geckom/smartcharge-predictor/README.md

 - Models automatically select best algorithm (LinearRegression, RandomForest, or Empirical)

 **ML features not working**
-- Check logs for import errors
+- scikit-learn is **optional** - the integration works perfectly fine without it using the empirical model
+- ML features (learning from history) require scikit-learn to be installed - see installation instructions above
 - Ensure learn_from_history is enabled in integration options
-- Integration will fall back to empirical model if ML unavailable
+- Integration automatically falls back to empirical model if scikit-learn is unavailable (this is expected behavior)
-- If scikit-learn installation failed, restart Home Assistant to retry installation
-- On Python 3.13, versions >=1.7.0 may build from source; this integration pins to <1.7.0 to use pre-built wheels.
-If needed, install manually with: `pip install "scikit-learn>=1.0.0,<1.7.0"`
+- To enable ML features, install scikit-learn following the instructions in the Machine Learning section above
+- Check logs for scikit-learn import errors if you've installed it but ML features aren't working

 **Learning from history disabled**
 - If learn_from_history is disabled, history recording continues but model training is skipped